 There are two types of termite that may be attacking your home.
 The most common type are subterranean termites, which generally live and tunnel underground, only coming above ground to feed.
 They need access to a good moisture source and contact with soil to survive.
 The rarer pest termite species are drywood termites, which live above ground and can survive on moisture found inside wood.
 All termites eat a variety of wood and other cellulose material such as cardboard and paper, and all types will cause extensive damage to structural timber and other materials around your home.

 So, what are the signs of a termite infestation?

-1. A muddy mess - Subterranean termites build mud covered shelter tubes if they need to cross an exposed stretch of yard, so if you spot the presence of these tubes on trees, fencing, the side of your house and especially in the sub-floor or roof void, it’s a sure sign of termite activity.
+1. A muddy mess - Subterranean termites build mud-covered shelter tubes if they need to cross an exposed stretch of the yard, so if you spot the presence of these tubes on trees, fencing, the side of your house and especially in the sub-floor or roof void, it’s a sure sign of termite activity.

 3. Damage to walls, door frames and floors – termites are experts in hiding their activity.
 Quite often they will cause extensive damage, just leaving a thin veneer of wood or wall material to hide their activity.
 Sometimes they break through and plug the hole with some mud.
 If you spot ripples in paintwork, spongy floorboards or mud spots on walls, it’s likely termites are active underneath.
 And if walls or wood elements give way, then the damage they’ve done is already extensive.

 4. Flying termites – If you experience large numbers of flying termites (also called swarmer or alates) on a warm humid night, it means there is a large termite nest nearby.
 These are the new kings and queens that have left the nest in search of a mate.
 When they’ve paired up they will establish a new colony near or inside your home.
 They discard their wings after landing, so if you find a large number of wings on the ground or near a window when you wake up in the morning, it means there was a mating flight during the night and termites are close by.